SINAebrahimi99/SinaEbrahimi99/README.md

 ## About Me

-I like finding anomalies, misconfiguration and suspicious behaviors in systems and documenting workflows and procedures
+I like finding anomalies, misconfiguration and suspicious behaviors in systems and implementing security and hardening protocols to ensure the company achieves maximum protection

-and implementing security and hardening protocols to ensure the company achieves maximum protection
+and i love documenting workflows and procedures

 ------------------------------------------------------------------------------------------------------------------------------------------------